rudism/ficdown/README.md

         [--author "Author Name"]
         [--debug]

-Options surrounded by square brackets are optional, everything else is required.
+Arguments surrounded by square brackets are optional, everything else is required.
 It should be noted that while the help text shows Linux-style paths, these will not work on Windows.
 On Windows you should pass regular paths as you normally would (for example `--in "C:\Users\Me\Documents\MyStory.md`).

 #### --format